sclarkstone/Milestone3/README.md

 ### Bugs

 * On the add new ending page i was unable to click or tab to the ending_image field.
 On inspection i found that i had ending_name in the label for.
 Once i corrected this to ending_image it worked as expected.
 * When editing or deleting i got the error - "TypeError: 'Collection' object is not callable.
 If you meant to call the 'update' method on a 'Collection' object it is failing because no such method exists."
-I ended up getting tutor suupor to fix this. it turns out that remove is not a normal Mongo command, delete_one was needed instead and mongo.db.genres.update({"_id": ObjectId(genre_id)}, submit) needed to be  mongo.db.genres.update_one({"_id": ObjectId(genre_id)}, {"$set": submit}).
+I ended up getting tutor support to fix this. it turns out that remove is not a normal Mongo command, delete_one was needed instead and mongo.db.endings.update({"_id": ObjectId(ending_id)}, submit) needed to be  mongo.db.endings.update_one({"_id": ObjectId(ending_id)}, {"$set": submit}).
 * top 3 highest rated not working, it was not showing the top 3 rated.
 On inspection i found that in the line 'ratings = mongo.db.endings.find().sort("ratings", -1).limit(3)' I had put the incorrect name of 'ratings' but to match the table field it needed to be 'rated'.
+* When carrying out UAT i realised that the admin functionality to edit and delete the genres and types would inadvertently effect the existing cards within the effected genre.
+As the effected cards would still exist under a non existant genre/ type.
+To rectify this for this project i have removed the admin functionality to add, edit and delete the genres and types and added this to the desirable features list.

 ## Desirable features
 This site for the purpose of this milestone project is a Minimum Viable Product (MVP) and contains essential features that allow it to function.
 Possible deseriable features for future development include;